Sengvisothreth22/AI-Google-Assistant-for-Lighting-Control/README.md

 - **AI Integration**: Incorporates AI to provide intelligent lighting recommendations based on your preferences and habits.
 - **Smart Home Integration**: Compatible with various smart home devices and platforms.

+#Contact

+For any inquiries or suggestions, please contact me: Sengvisoth Reth (Mike) : Visothtech@gmail.com